monix/monix.io/_tut/docs/3x/reactive/observable.md

 Similarily to standard version, `ConnectableObservable` is lazy, i.e. it will start processing elements after processing `connect()`.
-The crucial difference is that mapping `ConnectableObservable` returns `Observable` which shares the source according to specified strategy, represented by `Subject`.
+The crucial difference is that mapping `ConnectableObservable` returns `Observable` which shares the source according to the specified strategy, represented by `Subject`.

-Consider following example which uses `.publish` to create `ConnectableObservable` on top of `PublishSubject`:
+Consider the following example which uses `.publish` to create a `ConnectableObservable` on top of a `PublishSubject`:

 ```tut:silent
 import monix.eval.Task